VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 - MiniGUI-Threads.
 Programs run in MiniGUI-Threads can create multiple windows in different threads, but all the windows are run in one process or address space.
 This runtime mode is greatly suitable for most of the conventional embedded operating systems, for example, uC/OS-II, eCos, VxWorks, pSOS etc.
   Certainly, MiniGUI can be run in the runtime mode of MiniGUI-Threads on Linux and uClinux.
 - MiniGUI-Processes.
 In opposition to MiniGUI-Threads, a program running on MiniGUI-Processes is an independent process, which can also create multiple windows.
 MiniGUI-Processes are fit for full-featured UNIX-like operating systems, such as Linux.
 - MiniGUI-Standalone.
-Under this runtime mode, MiniGUI can be run in independent process form, without support of multiple threads and multiple processes, this runtime mode is suitable for applications of single function.
-For example, in some embedded products using uClinux, thread library support is short of because of various reasons, at this time, MiniGUI-Standalone can be used to develop applications.
+Under this runtime mode, MiniGUI can run in independent process form as a single task program, without support of multiple threads and multiple processes.
+This runtime mode is suitable for applications which need less system resources but get a better performance than other runtime modes.

-Compared to UNIX-like operating systems such as Linux, traditional embedded operating systems have some particularity.
-Say for example, operating systems such as uClinux, uC/OS-II, eCos, VxWorks and the like are generally run on the CPU without MMU (memory management unit, used to provide support of virtual memory), here there is usually not the concept of process but the concept of thread or task, thus, runtime environments of GUI system are quite different.
-Therefore, to be suitable for different operating systems environments, we can configure MiniGUI into the above three runtime modes.
+Compared to UNIX-like operating systems such as Linux, traditional embedded operating systems have some particularities.
+For example, operating systems such as uClinux, uC/OS-II, eCos, VxWorks and the like are generally run on the CPU without MMU (memory management unit, used to provide support of virtual memory), here there is usually not the concept of process but the concept of thread or task.
+Thus, the runtime environments of GUI system are quite different.
+Therefore, to be suitable for different operating systems, we can configure MiniGUI into one of the above three runtime modes.

-Generally speaking, the runtime mode of MiniGUI-Standalone has the widest adaptability, and can support almost all the operating systems, even including operating systems similar to DOS; the adaptability of the runtime mode of MiniGUI-Threads takes second place, and can real-time embedded operating systems with support of multiple tasks, or normal operating systems with complete UNIX properties; the adaptability of runtime mode of MiniGUI-Processes is smaller, and it is only suitable for normal operating system with complete UNIX properties.
+Generally speaking, the runtime mode of MiniGUI-Standalone has the widest adaptability, and can support almost all the operating systems, even including operating systems similar to DOS.
+The adaptability of the runtime mode of MiniGUI-Threads takes second place, it can run on real-time embedded operating systems with support of multiple tasks, or general purpose operating systems with complete features like Linux or UNIX.
+The adaptability of runtime mode of MiniGUI-Processes is the smallest, and it is only suitable for general purpose operating system like Linux or UNIX.

-The early version of MiniGUI (namely MiniGUI-Threads) adopts the mechanisms of message post based on POSIX thread and window management, which provides maximum data share, but also causes weakness in MiniGUI system architecture.
+The early version of MiniGUI (namely MiniGUI-Threads) adopts the mechanisms of message post based on POSIX thread (`pthread` for short) and window management, which provides maximal data share, but also causes weakness in MiniGUI system architecture.
 The whole system will be affected if one thread terminates due to illegal data accessing.
 To solve this problem and make MiniGUI more appropriate for application requirements of embedded system based-one Linux, we released MiniGUI-Lite mode from version 0.98.
-The MiniGUI-Lite do not use the thread mechanism and pthread library, thus MiniGUI is more stable and on embedded Linux.
+The MiniGUI-Lite do not use the thread mechanism and pthread library, thus MiniGUI is more stable on embedded Linux.
 By using MiniGUI-Lite, we can run several client processes on the basis of efficient client/server architecture, and make use of superior features like address space protection.
-Thus, with MiniGUI-Lite runtime mode, the flexibility, stability, and scalability of embedded system based on MiniGUI will improve greatly.
+Thus, with MiniGUI-Lite runtime mode, the flexibility, stability, and scalability of embedded system based on MiniGUI will be improved greatly.
 For example, we can run several MiniGUI client processes on MiniGUI-Lite, and if one process terminates abnormally, other processes will still run well.
+Moreover, on
-Moreover, on MiniGUI-Lite, it is convenient for us to integrate third-party applications.
+MiniGUI-Lite, it is convenient for us to integrate third-party applications.
 Actually, this is why many embedded device developers use Linux as their operating systems.

-Although MiniGUI-Lite runtime mode provides support for multi-process, it cannot manage windows created by different processes at one time.
+Although MiniGUI-Lite runtime mode provides support for multi-process, it cannot manage multiple windows created by different processes at one time.
 Therefore, MiniGUI-Lite distinguishes windows in different processes by layers.
 This method fits for the most embedded devices with low-resolution screen, but brings some problems for application development.

-MiniGUI V2.0.x solves this problem completely.
+MiniGUI 2.0 solves this problem completely by upgrading MiniGUI-Lite to MiniGUI-Processes runtime mode.
 A window created by a client of MiniGUI-Lite is not a global object, i.e., a client does not know the windows created by others.
-However, windows created by MiniGUI-Processes are all global objects, and windows created by MiniGUI-Processes can clip each other.
+However, windows created under MiniGUI-Processes are all global objects, and windows created by MiniGUI-Processes can clip each other.
 Thus, MiniGUI-Processes is a successor of MiniGUI-Lite; It offers full-featured support for multi-process embedded operating systems, such as Linux.

 We can run multiple MiniGUI applications simultaneously with the MiniGUI-Processes mode.
-First, we start up a server program called mginit, and then we can start up other MiniGUI applications as clients.
+First, we start up a server program called `mginit`, then we can start up other MiniGUI applications as clients.
 Server is not affected and can continue to run if the client terminates due to some reason.

-__Note__ In this guide, the demo programs assume that the MiniGUI-Processes version is configured and installed.
-Before running these demo applications, you should run the mginit program first, which can be a user-defined mginit program or an mginit program provided by mg-samples.
-We have coded carefully to ensure that each demo program can be compiled and run on MiniGUI-Processes, MiniGUI-Threads, or MiniGUI-Standalone.
+__NOTE__ In this guide, the sample programs assume that the MiniGUI-Processes version is configured and installed.
+Before running these samples, you should run the `mginit` program first, which can be a user-defined `mginit` program or an `mginit` program provided by `mg-samples` package.
+We have coded carefully to ensure that each sample program can be compiled and run on MiniGUI-Processes, MiniGUI-Threads, or MiniGUI-Standalone.

-Further more, MiniGUI provides APIs in Win32 style.
-Readers familiar with Win32 programming can grasp the basic methods and APIs quickly.

-## A Simple MiniGUI Program
+## Hello, world!

 The quickest approach to understand the basic programming method of MiniGUI is to analyze structure of a simple program.
 List 1 shows a “Hello World” program